MoreOutput/RockMUD/README.md

 RockMUD
 =======

-RockMUD (0.1.7) is a WebSockets MUD server using node.js.
+RockMUD (0.1.7) is a WebSockets MUD server with node.js.

 Doing what I can to keep a test server running on nodejitsu: http://moreoutput.rockmud.jit.su/.
 Client 'terminal' will be addressed soon.
 You can reach me directly: moreoutput@gmail.com.